francisrick/francisrick/README.md

 - 👋 Hi, I’m @francisrick
-- 👀 I’m interested in conhecimento
+- 👀 I’m interested in knowledge
-- 🌱 I’m currently learning como ter conhecimento
+- 🌱 I’m currently learning get knowledge
-- 💞️ I’m looking to collaborate on com conhecimento
+- 💞️ I’m looking to collaborate on the knowledge
-- 📫 How to reach me dinheiro
+- 📫 How to reach me money